aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/add-pie-chart-aspose-slides-java/_index.md

 ---
-title: "aspose slides maven: Add a Pie Chart to a Presentation"
+title: "aspose slides maven - Add a Pie Chart to a Presentation"
 description: "Discover how to use aspose slides maven to add a chart to a slide and customize a pie chart in Java presentations.
 Step‑by‑step setup, code, and real‑world examples."
 date: "2026-01-09"
 weight: 1